 >>> 9//2 # This gives us as output the greatest integer number.
 4 >>> 9**2 # This is exponent multiplication.
 Exponentiation corresponds to repeated multiplication.
 81 >>> 9%2 # This is modulo.
 The modulo operation finds what's left after division of one number by another 1 >>> abs(-9) # This gives us positive number.
 SImply if number is negative, it removes minus from it.
 9

-One of the common math function is Square root.
+One of the common math functions is the Square root.
 For example, the principal square root of 9 is 3, which is denoted by √9 = 3, because 32 = 3 • 3 = 9 and 3 is nonnegative.

 >>> math.sqrt(25) 5

 In order to use the math.sqrt() function, you must explicitly tell Python that you want it to load the math module.
 To do that, you must import a math library, to do so add this line on top of python code:

 Order of operations:

 Python uses the standard order of operations as taught in Algebra and Geometry classes at high school, secondary school, university and etc. Mathematical expressions are evaluated in the following order (memorized by many as PEMDAS), which is also applied to parentheticals.

 Parentheses - ( ... ) - Before operating on anything else, Python must evaluate all parentheticals starting at the innermost level.
 (This includes functions.)

 Exponents - ** - As an exponent is simply short multiplication or division, it should be evaluated before them.

 Multiplication and Division - * / // % - Again, multiplication is rapid addition and must, therefore, happen first.